-- We shall not solicit, receive or offer to give anything of value to anyone in exchange for referral of patients. - Contracts with referral sources shall conform to all applicable laws and will be reviewed by Administration or outside legal counsel prior to being entered into. - We shall take no action which would otherwise be suspect merely because it appears to be customary in a particular location or particular area of business activity.
+- Western Reserve Hospital shall not solicit, receive or offer to give anything of value to anyone in exchange for referral of patients. - Contracts with referral sources shall conform to all applicable laws and will be reviewed by legal counsel prior to being entered into.